ryohei8227/bedrock-hcls-tokyo2/README.md

 | Name | us-east-1 | us-west-2 |
 | -- | ---------- | ----------------- |
 | All resources | [![launch-stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=hcls-agent-toolkit&templateURL=https://aws-hcls-ml.s3.us-east-1.amazonaws.com/public_assets_support_materials/hcls_agents_toolkit/Infra_cfn.yaml) | [![launch-stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=biomakeragent&templateURL=https://aws-hcls-ml.s3.us-east-1.amazonaws.com/public_assets_support_materials/hcls_agents_toolkit/Infra_cfn.yaml) |

+This will deploy the following agents:

+- Cancer Biomarker Discovery (Multi-Agent Supervisor)
+- Biomarker Database Analyst
+- Clinical Evidence Researcher
+- Medical Imaging Expert
+- Statistician
+- Clinical Trial Protocol Assistant (Multi-Agent Supervisor)
+- Clinical Study Research Agent
+- Clinical Trial Protocol Generator Agent
+- Wiley Open Access Life Sciences Agent

+In most cases, you may leave the default template parameters unchanged.
+However, several parameters require new values:

+- **ReactAppAllowedCidr**: CIDR range from where access to the React UI is allowed.
+Learn about best practices in the [AWS VPC documentation](https://aws.amazon.com/what-is/cidr/).
+To restrict React App UI access to just your IP, first find your IP address through public websites such as [WhatIsMyIpAddress](https://whatismyipaddress.com/) and suffix it with 32.
+For example, if your ip adress is `192.0.2.0` the minimal CIDR range would be `192.0.2.0/32`.

+- **RedshiftPassword**: Password for Redshift database login.
+Remember and store password securely.
+Must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, and one number.
+Only printable ASCII characters, spaces, and the `/`, `@`, `"`, and `'` values may be used.

 ### 4. Access the toolkit application